Air-cooled ChillerSystem

 Compressor

-Reciprocating compressors are one of the most widely used types of compressors in this type of chillers.
-It comprises a cylinder and a piston that performs reciprocating motion to enable the compression of the refrigerant.
-Screw compressors can produce high pressure for small amounts of refrigerant vapor, compressing the refrigerant between a pair of meshing screws.
-Scroll compressors have two interleaved scrolls that simultaneously rotate to compress the refrigerant vapor in a chamber.
+Reciprocating compressors are among the most widely used types in this type of chiller.
+They consist of a cylinder and a piston that move in a reciprocating motion to compress the refrigerant.
+Screw compressors generate high pressure for small amounts of refrigerant vapor by compressing it between a pair of meshing screws.
+Scroll compressors use two interleaved scrolls that rotate simultaneously to compress refrigerant vapor within a chamber.
+Learn More

 Condenser Fan